mauricesvp/writeups/saarctf2020/saarlender/README.md

 obtainable otherwise, which again contained flags.

 # Fixes
-We fixed Flag Store 1 and 2 by simply returning nothing for `load_events()`, which was called when accessing `/events*`.
+We first blocked requests from any User-Agent other than `Saarfari`, as this was the checker User-Agent, although this is very easy to bypass.

+Regarding Flag Store 3 we only patched the `get_events()` to return no events, which did not really fix the vuln.

-Regarding Flag Store 3 we did not patch anything, which lead to roughly two lost flags per tick.
+In general there were a lot of vulns to be exploited, so we definitely did not patch enough, which led to roughly two lost flags per tick

 # Misc
 Right in the beginning of the CTF a team member noticed the `auth.conf` file, which contained hardcoded credentials.